FouadRaheb/Watusi-for-WhatsApp/README.md

 * Download and run Cydia Impactor for your operating system from [here](http://www.cydiaimpactor.com)

-* Make sure no other WhatsApp with same bundle identifier (com.fouadraheb.watusi) is installed
+* Make sure no other WhatsApp with same bundle identifier (net.whatsapp.WhatsApp) is installed

 * Connect your iOS device and hit "Trust" if prompted so that your device appears in Cydia Impactor